FairwindsOps/insights-docs/docs/technical-details/reports/aws-costs.md

 The AWS Costs Report is built on [AWS costs and Usage Report](https://docs.aws.amazon.com/cur/latest/userguide/what-is-cur.html).

 First step is to create the Athena infrastructure using Terraform, CloudFormation, etc. The CUR report is created by AWS and stored in AWS S3.
-Basically on the Athena process AWS collects CUR data from S3 and make it available as a SQL table that can be queried.
+The Athena process AWS collects CUR data from S3, and makes it available as a SQL table that can be queried.

 "Athena is out-of-the-box integrated with AWS Glue Data Catalog".
 If you go to AWS Glue you can see there the infrastructure previously created to connect S3 CUR data into Athena.